-In terms of seeing the sites, on our second day we hired some bikes from a rental place by our apartment for just €6.00 for the day and rode off (shakily at first) to explore the city.
-We did have some trouble going up La Rambla because it was so busy and I had my doubts that i would survive this activity however once we found a bike track which then lead to another bike track and another we were ok!
+In terms of seeing the sites, on our second day, we hired some bikes from a rental place by our apartment for just €6.00 for the day and rode off (shakily at first) to explore the city.
+We did have some trouble going up to La Rambla because it was so busy and I had my doubts that I would survive this activity however once we found a bike track which then leads to another bike track and another we were ok!
 We headed to the Arc de Triomf first which is a pretty iconic site and from there we headed to the oh so famous Sagrada Família!
-We parked up our bikes, took advantage of the free McDonalds toilets (good ol McDonalds) and then went to take a look.
+We parked up our bikes, took advantage of the free McDonalds toilets (good old McDonalds) and then went to take a look.

 I was actually really surprised about the location of this building as it’s a long what seems to be the main shopping street and boulevard, I kind of thought it would be along a more hidden street.

 Of course, we couldn’t miss it as there were loads of people outside.
 Again we didn’t have tickets to go inside (and I’ll be honest and say I’m not even too sure what is inside??) but we appreciated it, got a few snaps and then carried on.

 This is pretty much as far as our tourist-ness went but as I mentioned at the start, I quite liked it.

 In addition to all of this, we also had 1 proper night out and went to a club called Opium Barcelona which is by the beach and was really good!
 We got a rickshaw there because there was a major lack of taxis (probably because it was a Saturday night), on arrival, there were lots of people trying to sell us tickets for about €30.00 and telling us needed tickets and there was a huge queue but one of us had been online and put us on the guestlist so we got in no problem, with no queuing and without paying, so keep this in mind!